alephium/docs/docs/dapps/getting-started.md

 ✅ Deployment scripts executed!
 ```

 Congratulations!
 Your contract is deployed.
-We can check the balance of the contract:
-Change the contract address base on your deployment result
+We can check the balance of the contract.
+Use `curl` and change the contract address based on your deployment result:

 ```sh
 curl 'http://localhost:22973/addresses/28h7qSmkAAeNyoBuQKGyp1WG8VfdKPePCCFGKwp2Y8yyA/balance'
 ```

-Response:
+The response should look like this:

 ```json
 {